Top EU court upholds carbon airline law

 LONG PROCESS

-A case against the EU was initially brought to the London High Court of Justice by the Air Transport Association of America, American Airlines and United Continental, but the London court referred it to the ECJ in Luxembourg.
+A case against the EU was initially brought to the London High Court of Justice by the Air Transport Association of America, American Airlines AMR.N and United Continental (UAL.N), but the London court referred it to the ECJ in Luxembourg.

 More than a decade on, talks at ICAO have not yielded significant progress, and the ECJ said the EU was within its rights to take unilateral action.